Azure/business-process-automation/README.md

   ## 9. View Your Results
   Your results will be stored in a Cosmos database within your Azure Resource Group.
     - Navigate to your cosmosDB in your Azure Resource Portal (which will also have the same name as your project name)
     - Navigtate to your Data Explorer
     - You should see a container, named after your project name.
-Select that container.
+Select that container
     - You will see a SQL query, named after your project name.
-Select that query.
+Select that query
     - Within that query, Select Items.
-Here you should see multiple items.
+Here you should see multiple items
-      - The first item will be your pipeline metadata.
+      - The first item will be your pipeline metadata
       - The second will be contain the output from your first document
       - An additional item will be created for each uploaded document

 You can further customize your UI via the front end repo https://github.com/<your github account>/bpa-engine-frontend.
 Simple instructions on how to quickly do so are coming soon